Santroller/Santroller/console_detection.md

 # RPCS3
 I wrote a control transfer into RPCS3 that just tells the controller to jump to PS3 mode.
 # Wii (RockBand) + Wii U (GHL)
 The wii and wii u both just stop talking to the device if they don't recognise it, but they do this after configuring it.
 This means we can just run a timer, and if nothing attempts to read the hid report descriptor within 2 seconds we can assume we are on a wii or a wii u.
+String descriptors are not read.

 # PS2
-Similar to the Wii / Wii U above but the device never actually gets configured, only its descriptors are read.
+Similar to the Wii / Wii U above but the device never actually gets configured, only its descriptors are read, string descriptors are not however.
 Same method works except we can test if the device was configured or not.
 # PS4
 If you include a feature report of 0x03 in your hid report, with a usage of 0x2721, then the PS4 will ask for this and we jump to a ps4 compat mode.
 Note that for Guitars and Drums, this actually falls back to the PS3 versions.